teltek/Galicaster-doc/SoftwareInstallation.md

 * `galicaster` is the default user in the system.

 ### Installation
- There are three options to install Galicaster:
+ There are two options to install Galicaster:
  * [Install through our repository](#using-the-galicaster-repository).
 This is the recommended option for newcomers.
  * [Clone the source code and install manually.](#source-code)